lvreynoso/voiceboxx/README.md

 No automated tests have been written yet.

 ## Running
 The compiled project can be run with the command `npm start`.
-Press Ctrl + c to kill http-server process.
+Press `Ctrl + C` to kill http-server process.